dy/unihooks/readme.md

 #### `[value, setValue] = useValue(key, init?)`

-Global value provider.
-Can be used as global storage, eg. as application model layer.
+Global value provider, aka _useChannel_.
+Can be used as value slot, eg. as application model layer without persistency.
+Also can be used for intercomponent communication.

 ```js
 import { useValue } from 'unihooks'